PowerNation: Engine Power

-Engine Power (previously known as HorsePower) began airing in 1999 on The Nashville Network (now Paramount Network).
+Engine Power (previously known as HorsePower, and originally Hot Rod TV) began airing in 1999 on The Nashville Network (now Paramount Network), hosted by Joe Elmore and Chuck Hanson, and later added Mike Galley.
+In later years, engine builders Buddy Hendricks then John Bouchard were added and shared co-hosting duties.
 Engine Power is currently hosted by Pat Topolinski and Frankie Forman.
 Engine Power follows a how-to show format that focuses on assembling and tuning everything from mild performance street engines to full-race monster engines.